robertocarta/ezonzoapi/app/README.md

 # Ezonzo api

-Hiring assignment project for ED
+Hiring assignment project for EarthDaily

 ## What is Ezonzo?